speech, oral-motor feeding & orofacial myofunctional therapy

 Meet Donna Maxwell

 Donna Maxwell, MA CCC-SLP, owner of Oral Dynamics, LLC, is a nationally certified speech and language pathologist licensed in the state of Kansas.
 Donna earned a Bachelor of Science degree in Speech and Audiology Sciences and Master of Arts degree in Communication Disorders from Western Illinois University.
 In addition, she earned a Supervisory Endorsement from Governors State University and pursued coursework in Entrepreneurial Studies at Johnson County Community College.
-Donna has received specialized training in orofacial myology and has earned the ACE Award from the American Speech- Language-Hearing Association in recognition of exceptional commitment to continuing professional education.
+Donna has received specialized training in oral-sensory motor feeding and orofacial myology and has earned multiple ACE Awards from the American Speech- Language-Hearing Association in recognition of exceptional commitment to continuing professional education.

 This therapy is designed to correct oral muscle function as it relates to dental problems and speech disorders, using exercises for the tongue, lips, and facial muscles.
 It is most often used to alter a tongue thrust swallowing pattern, assists with improved outcomes in orthodontia, and can help open-mouth breathers to become nasal breathers.
 Using an individualized therapy protocol, and a detailed home practice program, correction of tongue thrust can be accomplished.

 For children above the age of five with persistent oral habits such as thumb, finger, tongue, or blanket sucking, Donna implements a 30 Day Oral Habit Elimination Program that relies on positive reinforcement and empowers the child to stop their habit in a fun, appliance free way.
 Through small rewards, stickers, and a little bit of hard work, children will walk away from this program feeling accomplished, healthier, and happier... and so will you!

 Speech Sound Disorders